phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

 We now call the `should_fail` function directly from our `_start` function and exit with a failure exit code if it returns.
-When we run `cargo xtest --test should_panic` now, we see that the test behaves exactly as before.
+When we run `cargo test --test should_panic` now, we see that the test behaves exactly as before.

 Apart from creating `should_panic` tests, disabling the `harness` attribute can also be useful for complex integration tests, for example when the individual test functions have side effects and need to be run in a specified order.